On mixing enhancement by secondary baroclinic vorticity in shock-bubble interaction: Faster mixing decay in VD SBI

 In VD SBI, the main baroclinic vorticity is produced from the misalignment of the density gradient of bubble and pressure gradient from the shock, as shown in the vorticity contour in the lower half of figure~\ref{fig: den-vor-VD}.
-During the vortex growth of VD SBI, the vortex-bilayer structure, which appears the dominant-negative vorticity intensifying and rolling up the positive vorticity, occurs~\citep{gupta2003shock}. \citet{peng2003vortex} nominated it as the secondary baroclinic vorticity (SBV), which plays a dominant role in the flows structures in VD flows~\citep{peng2021mechanism}.
-However, different from the VD case, only the initial positive vorticity without SBV merges into the main vortex at the late time.
-This difference in the negative vorticity behaviour in PS SBI and VD SBI will reveal the intricate mechanism of VD mixing, as discussed in $\S$\ref{sec: SBV enhanced stretch}.
+During the vortex growth of VD SBI, the vortex-bilayer structure, which exhibits the dominant-negative vorticity intensifying and rolling up the positive vorticity, occurs~\citep{gupta2003shock}. \citet{peng2003vortex} named it the secondary baroclinic vorticity (SBV), which plays a dominant role in the flows structures in VD flows~\citep{peng2021mechanism,peng_yang_xiao_2021}.
+However, different from the VD case, in the PS case only the initial positive vorticity without SBV merges (as indicated by ``VM'') into the main vortex at the late time.
+Therefore, it can be observed that the vortex structure grows more steadily in PS SBI than in VD SBI from $t=42$~$\umu$s to $t=69.6$~$\umu$s: single vortex in PS SBI comparing to main vortex with negative SBV around.
+This difference in the negative SBV behaviour in PS SBI and VD SBI will reveal the intricate mechanism of VD mixing, as discussed in $\S$\ref{sec: SBV enhanced stretch}.